 10. Seek Help From a Criminal Lawyer

 After an arrest in Kern County, you should strongly consider talking to an experienced criminal defense lawyer.
 The criminal attorneys at California Legal Defense Group are aggressive legal advocates who can help you beat the charges or negotiate significantly reduced consequences.
 Our lawyers have a strong record of favorable results for many past clients.
-For a free consultation and case review, please call us today at (855) 396-0370 or contact us online.
+For a free consultation and case review, please call us today or contact us online.